Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Extinction

 Dust models should also be able to reproduce the observed strength of the feature.
 The extinction curve we synthesize in this work has $A_{5500\,\text{\AA}}/\Delta\tau_{9.7} = 20.0$.
 Comparing a variety of measurements toward Wolf-Rayet stars and toward Cyg\,OB2-12, \citet{Draine_2003} suggested a mean value $A_V/\Delta\tau_{9.7} = 18.5\pm2$, consistent with our composite curve.

 Determination of the 18\,$\mu$m feature profile is made difficult by uncertainty in the underlying continuum extinction \citep[see discussion in][]{vanBreemen+etal_2011,Hensley+Draine_2020}. $\Delta\tau_{18}/\Delta\tau_{9.7}$ is typically found to be of order 0.5 \citep{Chiar+Tielens_2006,vanBreemen+etal_2011,Hensley+Draine_2020}.
-In performing model fits to the emission from Cyg\,OB-2 and its stellar wind, \citet{Hensley+Draine_2020} required that the extinction longward of 18\,$\mu$m extrapolate to values estimated from the FIR emission with a functional form approximating the dust opacity law also inferred from FIR emission.
+In performing model fits to the emission from Cyg\,OB-2 and its stellar wind, \citet{Hensley+Draine_2020} required that the extinction longward of 18\,$\mu$m extrapolate to values estimated from the FIR emission.
+Further, this extrapolation was required to have a functional form approximating the dust opacity law also inferred from FIR emission.
 Thus, while the 18\,$\mu$m feature itself is difficult to isolate from the total extinction, the long wavelength behavior of the extinction curve synthesized here is both physically and empirically motivated and serves as a reasonable best estimate.

 Just as the presence of the 9.7 and 18\,$\mu$m silicate features constrains grain models, the {\it absence} of certain features likewise informs our understanding of the composition of interstellar dust.
 The 11.2\,$\mu$m feature arising from silicon carbide (SiC) is not observed to low detection limits, which appears to constrain the amount of Si in SiC dust to less that about 5\% \citep{Whittet+Duley+Martin_1990}.
 However, the SiC absorption profile is highly shape dependent, and irregularly shaped SiC grains could be abundant despite the non-detection at 11.2\,$\mu$m.
 If the observed ``shoulder'' of the 9.7\,$\mu$m feature is attributed to irregular SiC grains, as much as 9--12\% of the interstellar Si could be in the form of SiC \citep{Whittet+Duley+Martin_1990}.